 6. Complete and Submit Your Baptism Worksheet

 The Baptism Worksheet is where you will provide your Personal Information, as well as your Personal Testimony.
 This form must be completed and returned to the church office in order to be baptized at Harvest.
 Your Baptism Worksheet can be submitted online, or you can print out a hard copy, fill it in, and return it to the church office during business hours, or to the Information Desk during weekend services.

 4th–8th grade students are required to take a Baptism Class prior to being baptized.
 This class is typically held a week or so prior to the baptism services.
 See the Upcoming Baptism Opportunities listed above, or contact the church office for class details.

 8. Talk to Our Staff

-Once your Baptism Worksheet has been received and reviewed, a member of our pastoral staff will contact you to discuss your testimony and any questions you may have.
+Once your Baptism Worksheet and Study Guide have been received and reviewed, a member of our pastoral staff will contact you to discuss your testimony and any questions you may have.

 9. Pray About It

 Pray that God will be glorified in your baptism.

 Set aside any fears you have, ask God to help you, and publicly proclaim your allegiance to Christ in the waters of baptism.